IEEEManCSC/Data-Science-Roadmap-IEEE-2023/General Roadmap.md

 ### 1. Python
 > I will recommend `Python`, although you may encounter `R` in more Data Analytics related jobs.
-Python mastery will come with time - learn enough basics to be able to read code and implement. <br>
+Python mastery will come with time - learn enough basics to be able
+>  to read code and implement.
+Learning python will require time to reiterate several times to understand a concept, & trust me it's totally worth it.
+As said learning Data science requires time and learning the hard way rather than shortcuts which will make you nowhere.
+So, don't get demotivated if you're not able to understand a concept, just keep trying and you'll get it. <br>

 &emsp;&emsp;&emsp;:video_camera: [Introduction To Python Programming](https://www.udacity.com/course/introduction-to-python--ud1110)<br>
 &emsp;&emsp;&emsp;:video_camera: [Python Full Course - FreeCodeCamp on YouTube](https://www.youtube.com/watch?v=rfscVS0vtbw)<br>